Storyblok Raises $80M Series C - Read News

 storyblok logout

-Section titled The Sync Command The Sync Command
+The Sync Command

 Let’s say you want to Sync components, folders, roles, data sources, or stories between spaces, this is the command to run.
 So if you don’t want to share only your component schema as we did with the push component and pull component command, you can simply run the sync command to sync between the spaces.